 Check and adjust water level periodically, keeping the water level at or near the bottom of grating and no lower than the water pump inlet.
 Also, remove any dirt, rock or debris from inside the fountain base that may cause damage to the water pump or flexible hose.

 Note: Due to overspray and evaporation, clean water must be added periodically.
 Failing to do so could cause the water pump to run dry, resulting in a damaged pump.
 Damage to the water pump due to an inadequate water level in the fountain base will void the limited warranty.
 Periodically inspect the grating and polymesh screen for damage.
 Replace if necessary.

 Click here to learn about when and how to winterize your fountain.

 LiquidArt’s GFRC rocks will age in a very similar manner as natural stones.
 If you need to clean the rocks, a good blast from a garden hose will usually work, although a mild soap and soft-bristle brush can be used as well, if needed.

 How to Get Replacement Parts

-Replacement parts are available by contacting LiquidArt by phone, at (800) 974-9586, by email, at email@example.com, or by writing to:
+Replacement parts are available by contacting LiquidArt by phone, at 800-974-9586 or by email at firstname.lastname@example.org.

 The pump is a magnetically driven centrifugal water pump.
 It has no seals to wear and contains no oil.
 All electrical components are encapsulated in epoxy.
 The energy used is approximately ½ that of regular driven pumps.
 The pre-filter is provided for use in situations where deposits in the water could clog or damage the pump.
 LiquidArt highly recommends using the pre-filter for all situations.